Find stress release & fitness without leaving your home

 - Nature photography: A good camera is no longer expensive and difficult to use.
 Heck, it’s likely that your phone has a better camera than the actual camera you had 10 years ago.
 And they allow you to zoom in on a single flower or zoom out for a panoramic view of a sunset.
 Put together a “nature photography scavenger hunt” in which you have to go out and take pictures of wildlife, flora, lakes, sunrises, sunsets, pastures and more.
 These pictures can be framed and hung in your house as a reminder to spend more time outside…and that you’re a budding artist with your own gallery!

 Spring into Action!

-If you’re in one of the northern states, you know this past winter was long, cold and cruel.
-I’m ecstatic that it’s over.
-But I’m even more thrilled about the idea of being outside more—whether it’s digging in my garden or walking at my local park.
-Being outdoors, especially in the wake of this bone-chilling winter, is a great way to tone up your body and brain and shake off the winter blues.
+If you’re in one of the northern states, this past winter was far from typical, and spring is looking far from ordinary.
+Given the uncertain times we’re living, I’m even more thrilled about the idea of being outside, digging in my garden.
+Spending time outdoors (while keeping our social distance to slow the spread of a viral outbreak) is a great way to tone up your body and brain and shake off some of the coronavirus blues.

 - Hayes, Kim.
 “5 Secret Health Benefits of Gardening.”
 AARP.
 Published July 14, 2017.

 - Burm, Caitlin.
 “Benefits of Gardening for Seniors.”
 A Place for Mom.
 Published July 9, 2015.

 - Simons, LA, et al. “Lifestyle Factors and Risk of Dementia: Dubbo Study of the Elderly.”
 Australasian Medical Publishing Company.
 Published January 16, 2006.